 This is the current “working tree” status of the Q-L11515 branch that has spread over much of northern Scandinavia.
 (Right klick and choose “view image” or “open image in new tab” to get it Zoomable).
 Green squares mean that we have at least two kits leading to the same forefather.
 The orange ones are of course important to get tested to confirm the correctness.
+The Q-L11515 branch i part of the big tree of paternal lines.

 I have made some experiments with predicting major haplogroup branch (U5a1, U5a2, U5b1, U5b2, U5b3) using machine learning techniques.
 I have tested multinominal logistic regression (“multilogit”), random forest, discriminant analysis and K Nearest Neighbor.
 So far I have had best luck in classification accuracy with multinominal logistic regression so I will present those results.
 Only the HVR1 region is used as information and the models are estimated using those kits that have a definite haplogroup.